 Active Silicon and CoaXPress

 After introducing the industry’s first CoaXPress frame grabbers to the market in 2011, Active Silicon is proud to be supporting the development of the latest version of the CoaXPress standard.
 Our CTO, Chris Beynon, chairs the Technical Committee and has been heavily involved in progressing the technology from its infancy in 2008.
-2018 will see Active Silicon launch three new CoaXPress cards – low cost single and dual channel cards, plus a new high-end quad channel card.
-As CoaXPress enjoys wider adoption throughout an ever growing imaging market, we’ve been working hard to develop cost-effective product solutions and bring machine vision to many more applications.
+2018 sees Active Silicon launching three new CoaXPress cards – low cost single and dual channel cards, plus a new high-end quad channel card, supporting CXP-12.
+As CoaXPress enjoys wider adoption throughout an ever-growing imaging market, we’ve been working hard to develop cost-effective product solutions and bring machine vision to many more applications.

 You can see details of all the machine vision standards on our dedicated webpage.